IAmMoltony/configs/README.md

 ### Wallpaper changer

 Wallpaper changer requires a file called `/etc/moltony-wallpaper-changer.conf` to be created.
 The repository provides an example of the file.
-Copy it into `/etc` and change depending on your setup.
+Copy it into `/etc` and change to your liking.

+#### ok but why do i have to copy it to `/etc`???

+So at some point I set up the wallpaper changer as a systemd timer, which do not set the `HOME` variable, so I had to use a fixed path that does not depend on the user for configuration.
+Too late (lazy) to change it now.

 ## Warning